You asked us to determine whether the Dakota Pooled Trust (Trust) and Joinder Agreement

 provisions appear to comply with the early termination requirements of POMS SI 01120.199(F).

-4. The Trust Properly Provides that Individuals Authorized by Statute May Establish a
+4. The Trust Properly Provides that Individuals Authorized by Statute May

 To meet the fourth requirement, the accounts in the Trust must be established by a